Three takeaways from Chiefs’ preseason loss vs. Bears - NewsBreak

 Safety Bryan Cook is made some plays as well, notably a big hit on a punt return on special teams.

-Corner Jaylen Watson made some plays on defense as well while fifth-round tackle Darian Kinnard did not look too well in pass coverage.49 Kansas counties at high risk of coronavirus
+Corner Jaylen Watson made some plays on defense as well while fifth-round tackle Darian Kinnard did not look too well in pass coverage.End Zone Extra: Sign up to get our weekly Kansas City Chiefs newsletter

 Linebacker Leo Chenal played almost the entire game on special teams and on defense and showed his run-stopping prowess all game long.
 His pass coverage needs work but for the Chiefs to keep him in the game for as long as they did means they likely want him to just get more reps for him to develop.